DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Sen, A. *Social Exclusion: Concept, Application, and Scrutiny*.
 Asian Development Bank, 2000.

-Servaes, J. ‘Introduction’ in J. Servaes (ed) *Communication for Development and Social Change*, New Delhi: Sage, 2008, pp. 14-30.
+Servaes, J. ‘Introduction’ in J. Servaes (ed.) *Communication for Development and Social Change*, New Delhi: Sage, 2008, pp. 14-30.

 Shaw, G., G. Shaw, and P. D'Abbs. *Community Safety and Wellbeing